mlpack/blog/doc/tutorials/Shikhar2017Week03.md

+@brief Profiling for parallelization and parallel stochastic optimization methods - Week 3
+@author Shikhar Bhardwaj
-Title: Profiling for parallelization and parallel stochastic optimization methods - Week 3
+@page Shikhar2017WeekThree Profiling for parallelization and parallel stochastic optimization methods - Week 3
-Date: 2017-06-21 15:14:00
+@date 2017-06-21 15:14:00

-Tags: gsoc, openMP, parallel
-Author: Shikhar Bhardwaj
+@section Shikhar2017WeekThree Profiling for parallelization and parallel stochastic optimization methods - Week 3

 During week 3, I finished up work on the parallel implementation of KMeans, making the mlpack implementation nearly 4x faster with 4 threads available.
 The next algorithms for profiling would